An Intimacy Coordinator As defined by SAG-AFTRA:

 - Providing a safe environment in which actors can do their work

-- Ensuring that closed set and SAG nudity guidelines are followed
+- We ensure that production follows closed set and SAG nudity guidelines and protocols

 - Serving as an on-set advocate and ally for LGBTQAI+ cast members